irahbt/simple-sourdough/README.md

 ### Premium Basket/Checkout
 ![Premium Basket/Checkout](./static/images/readme-images/premium-basket.png)
+- The user must have profile for which the membership will be attached to access this page.

 - The premium basket mirrors the shopping basket for continuity.
 - The information is laid out in clear way to allow user's to review for proceeding.
 - The user is informed that promo codes can be entered at the next stage.